antonovresearch/antonovresearch.github.io/content/opportunities.md

       text: |
         Interested candidates should send their application materials to Dr. Alexander Antonov

-        Please use "Application: [Position Type]" in the subject line.
         We review applications on a rolling basis and will contact qualified candidates for interviews.

         Our lab is committed to diversity and inclusion.
 We encourage applications from underrepresented groups in STEM.
       button: